 Someone bumped me [Amy] from behind.
 I stumbled into the circle and was pinned down.
 I really couldn’t get up.
 Suddenly I was pregnant and an animal was birthed from my womb.”

 I felt horrible for following Amy into her journey.
-Somehow my energy had influenced her – leading her to places some part of me was.
+Somehow my energy had influenced her – leading her to places intimately connected to me.
 Her experience of being held down in that circle did not sound pleasant.
 While still somewhat a mystery I was able to explore the process of birthing animal spirits later as part of my graduate studies.
 Clearly I was involved in a dismemberment process.
 Who knows how long it had been going on for me?

 Over the years I’ve watched other SPs go through similar experiences.
-While its not true that all life crisis are the result of dismemberments, some life events seem to mirror the dismememberment process.
+While its not true that all life crisis are the result of dismemberments, some life events seem to mirror the dismemberment process.
 Its as if core parts of a persons life are made to disintegrate before their eyes.
 Taking years, sometimes even a decade to complete they can include dissolving important relationships, long term health issues, the death of loved ones, changing locations, and perhaps most commonly, the loss of a reliable career.
-Indeed these processes can happen in fits and starts – perhaps reflecting many different rounds of dismemberment and rememberment.
+These processes can happen in fits and starts – perhaps reflecting many different rounds of dismemberment and rememberment – across decades.

 Though I was not consciously aware of what was going on in NOR (Non-Ordinary Reality) it was being mirrored in my waking OR life.
 My relationships with my family and a woman who I was in love with were completely disrupted.
 In this way I came to understand the impact the spirits can have on this reality.
 I believe that circle of men in the lower world had been working at my dismemberment for many years, probably since my late teens.

 Perhaps a rememberment cannot be complete without telling its story.
 As I said in the introduction for this series of essays, sharing our personal stories is an essential part of the re-emergence of shamanism in our culture.
 The spirits want our stories – which are also their stories – to be told.
 When I ask my teacher about this process she says “writing is allowing you to fully receive your experiences.”